A screenshot of Impaler's faux ambient

 Common AO Implementations

-In the future, screen space AO implementations will disappear as games adopt ray tracing and global illumination models.
+In the future, screen space AO may be less common as games adopt ray tracing and global illumination models.
 These are the best-looking solutions.
 Screen space effects can suffer from under-sampling and artifacts at the edges of the screen.

 Screenshot of Quake 2 RTX Quake 2 RTX (2019) Features real-time ray tracing and global illumination.
 Indirect lighting and shadow are calculated via ray tracing.